Frequently Asked Questions

 How can Notices benefit our Institution?

-Notices are a valuable asset for any university, museum, library, archive, cultural organization, or data repository.
+Notices are a valuable asset for any university, museum, library, archive, cultural organization, data repository, or research institute or lab.
 They communicate to Indigenous communities and local organizations that an institution is open to collaborate and willing to do the work of going through collections to determine what items need proper cultural attribution and additional community perspectives.

 The Notices are a pathway for implementing Labels from Indigenous communities, and can start the process of meaningful collaboration between institutions and communities.